 Rewards credit cards give you the chance to earn cash back on your purchases or perks like airline miles or free meals at restaurants.
 But consumers don’t always get the most for their money.

-“There are probably a slew of people out there who have cards with points on all of them,” says John Ulzheimer, the president of consumer education at SmartCredit.com.
-"And they don’t even realize it.”
+“There are probably a slew of people out there who have cards with points on all of them,” says John Ulzheimer, a nationally recognized expert on credit reporting, credit scoring and identity theft.
+“And they don’t even realize it.”

 Of course, the point of getting a rewards credit card is to treat yourself to the perks of the rewards program.
-The best way to make sure you get the most out of your rewards credit card is to pick the right one, use it to your greatest advantage and avoid possible pitfalls such as leaving points on the table.
+Here are four tips that will help you maximize your credit card rewards so you don’t leave any on the table.

-The first hurdle is to make sure the credit card and rewards program you choose fits your financial lifestyle.
-If you travel a lot in your free time, maybe a hotel or airline card is a good fit for you.
+Make sure the credit card and rewards program you choose fits your financial lifestyle.
+If you travel frequently, a hotel card or airline card may be a good fit for you.
 A gas rewards credit card might be best for a road warrior.

 Not all cards are created equal, though, even if they offer a similar type of rewards program.
 That’s why it’s important to read the fine print.

 Rewards credit cards come in many flavors.
-Some require a certain amount of spending before you can earn rewards.
-Others cap the amount of rewards you are able to earn.
-In addition, you may find some cards have blackout dates for redeeming travel-related rewards or expiration dates on points.
+Some require meeting a spending threshold before you can earn rewards.
+Others cap the amount of rewards you can earn.
+You also may find blackout dates for redeeming travel rewards or expiration dates on points.

-“These rewards programs also are subject to change at any time,” says Linda Sherry, director of national priorities at watchdog group Consumer Action.
+“These rewards programs also are subject to change at any time,” says Linda Sherry, director of national priorities at Consumer Action.